-For nearly 35 years, St. James the Apostle has served the communities of Tempe, Mesa, Chandler, Maricopa and Ahwatukee.
+For over 35 years, St. James the Apostle has served the communities of Tempe, Mesa, Chandler, Maricopa and Ahwatukee.
 We offer both traditional and contemporary worship styles and use the Book of Common Prayer as the foundation for our worship.
 We invite you to stand, kneel, or sit for worship and prayer.
 As Episcopalians, we believe in a loving, liberating and life-giving God: Father, Son and Holy Spirit.

 St. James got its start in living rooms in 1985.
 As we grew, we moved to a local high school, then a Jewish synagogue.
 Six years later we purchased property and built our current church building.
 We added an education wing a few years later and established the St. James preschool serving the local community.
 In the early 2000’s we affiliated with a startup Episcopal church meeting in a local Ahwatukee school, welcoming that congregation and its clergy into the St. James community but continuing services at the school.

 In 2005, disagreements within St. James on the proper response to tensions in the larger Episcopal and Anglican communities led to a split.
 Roughly 80% of the parishioners chose to leave St. James, partly in response to the consecration of an openly LGBT Bishop and partly due to the unsure future ahead.

 Just before Easter Sunday in 2005, then Bishop Kirk Smith of the AZ Diocese was quoted in a newspaper article saying: “It is important to realize that people leave the church, but churches don’t leave the church, if there are people at St. James who feel they cannot stay any longer, obviously they are free to leave, but the parish will continue.”
 Those of us who stayed exemplified the significance of our Big Red Doors; all are welcome at St. James.